akshay772/predict_deep_fashion_attributes/README.md

    /path/to/saved_model/`
     * The current accuracy `90.11%` on 10% validation set.

-#### Fine-tuning pretrained vgg16 model and retraining last layers with our dataset
+#### Fine-tuned pretrained vgg16 model and retrained last layers with our dataset
 * Download the trained model [here]()
 * To train teh model run : `python3 main_multi_label_pretrained.py "path/to/data/folder`
 * To predict individual attributes for an image run : `python3 main_multi_label_pretrained.py "path/to